-- Look Through Their Eyes: They are learning to accept and work with their physical and mental conditions.
+- Look Through Their Eyes: They are learning to accept and work with their changing, and often diminishing, physical and mental conditions.
 They could be afraid, sad or trying to assert their authority when all you see is stubbornness.

 - Be Proactive: If you see concerning behavior from your aging parents, don’t wait to say something.
 If you wait for the “perfect” moment, a serious accident or illness could happen in the meantime.
 Then, finding long-term care becomes an emergency.
 This stressful situation can be avoided by exploring the choices available before a crisis occurs.